guilhermerera/guilhermerera/README.md

 ##### But you can call me Rera.

-Based in São Paulo, Brazil but open to relocate anywhere.
+Based in São Paulo, Brazil.
 <br>
-I'm a Full Stack Web developer working as a front-end @Fetchly Labs.
+I'm a Software Developer @Fetchly Labs.
 <br>
 I'm into games, tech, bikes, design, digital art, jiu jitsu and more...
 <br>